 MK: Because she actually placed that image in the magazine as an advertisement for her upcoming show.
 But then there’s the role of feminism and whether hers was an antifeminist stance.
 But — I would just have to say I don’t know.
 Because I wasn’t there at the time.

-NA: I have a question about writing, because I know that you’re a very writerly editor.
+NA: I have a question about writing, because I know from personal experience that you’re an uncommonly writerly editor.
 Above and beyond Artforum, just in general.
-So I was wondering what… worries you, or doesn’t worry you, about writing?
-When there are all these standard clichés about art magazines being unreadable.
+So I was wondering what… worries you, or doesn’t worry you, about criticism today?
+People love to moan that art magazines are unreadable.
 To what extent does that concern you?
-And if it does — what are you doing, perhaps, to fix that?
+And if it does — what are you doing, if anything, to address that?

 MK: Well, one thing I’ve tried to do more of is artists’ projects, where you don’t necessarily need a lot of explanation.
 So you might just be confronted with a very weird or compelling set of images, and that’s it.
 We’ve also introduced a type of piece that’s just one writer on one work — a close reading.
 Writerly-wise, I favor clear prose — but necessarily not simplistic prose.
 There’s a difference.
 Whether this means using short sentences or specialized terms or an arch or seductive tone, I like language that says something and conveys ideas, an argument.
 Even a mood.
 As you know, we have a lot of writers who have their own highly identifiable style, which is something that I really love and enjoy.
 So long as they are not unnecessarily, self-indulgently obfuscating — you know, contrary to the myth of Artforum, I think everyone here is committed to hacking our way out of that forest of obfuscation.
 We may not always be successful, but we try.
 Blood, sweat, and tears.